B3V0N/B3V0N/README.md

 - 👋 Hi, I’m @B3V0N
-- 👀 I’m interested in networking, data communications, IoT, Server Virtualization, cloud computing and cybersecurity.
+- 👀 I’m interested in networking, telecommunication, IoT, Server Virtualization, cloud computing and cybersecurity.
 - 🌱 I’m currently learning penetration testing.
-- 💞️ I’m looking to collaborate on cybersecurity, web development, network and data communication systems.
+- 💞️ I’m looking to collaborate on cybersecurity, web development, network and telecommunication systems.
 - 📫 I can be reached by email at bevonojiambo@gmail.com